Gold Rush (Slagharen): Statistics

 Gold Rush is 108.3 ft tall, 1312.3 ft long, and reaches a top speed of 59 mi/h.
 Despite the shorter physical track length, the coaster train traverses approximately 2,034.1 ft of track both forwards and backwards.
 The coaster operates a single train with five cars, each seating four riders in a single row for a total of 20 passengers per ride.
 Combined with a short ride time and quick operations, Gold Rush can accommodate an advertised 800 riders per hour.
 As a result of the single train operation, the train is able to pass through the station multiple times, and does so on the Linear Synchronous Motor launch.

 Contractors

 Gerstlauer was chosen to manufacture the coaster, as they had the ability to develop major quality projects in a relatively short amount of time.
 Gold Rush is one of their Infinity Coaster models.
 The ride was constructed by European construction firm RCS GmbH, who specialized in roller coaster installation across Europe, and the attraction theming was designed by Dutch design firm P&P Projects.

 Theme

 The coaster is themed generically around the California Gold Rush of 1849, when sawmill operator James W. Marshall discovered gold at Sutter's Mill in Coloma, California. the coaster spoofs a wild Steam locomotive that serves as a new method of transportation to service the gold rush.
 Various theming elements can be found throughout the attraction's massive winding queue, with the general area dressed up as an abandoned expedition camp.
-The theming elements were designed by P&P Projects.